-ESTA provides 3 key services to the Victorian community and our Emergency Service Partners:
+Triple Zero Victoria provides 3 key services to the Victorian community and our emergency service partners:

 Emergency Communication Services

-Triple zero (000) is enabled by ESTA’s Emergency Communication Services (ECS), with dedicated teams of call-takers and dispatchers operating 24 hours, 7 days a week, 365 days a year.
+Triple zero is enabled by Triple Zero Victoria’s Emergency Communication Services (ECS), with dedicated teams of call-takers and dispatchers operating 24 hours, 7 days a week, 365 days a year.
 ECS engages the Victorian community via a range of channels to receive and manage requests for emergency help.

 Non-emergency patient transport

-ESTA manages call-taking and dispatch for Ambulance Victoria, including non-emergency patient transport.
+Triple Zero Victoria manages call-taking and dispatch for Ambulance Victoria, including non-emergency patient transport.
 This patient transport service helps ensure more emergency ambulances are available to respond to genuine, time-critical medical emergencies.
-In 2021–22, ESTA booked and dispatched almost 200,000 of these events.
+In 2021–22, close to 200,000 of these events were booked and dispatched.

 This is done using contracted non-emergency patient transport (NEPT) partners as well as Ambulance Victoria's in-house clinic car and stretcher services.
 It is in compliance with the NEPT regulations that stemmed from the Non-Emergency Patient Transport Act 2003.